dotdott/Weather-API/README.md

 https://dotdott.github.io/Weather-API/

-A small project using @OpenWeatherApi to display the weather condition of the user, acessing the user location with geolocation if allowed, if not displaying a fixed location in this case 'San Francisco'.
+A small project using @OpenWeatherApi to display the user weather condition, acessing the user location with geolocation if allowed, if not displaying a fixed location in this case 'San Francisco'.

 It get the user city, the weather conditions & weather degrees.
 The user is allowed to change from Fahrenheit to Celsius by clicking  in the degree and it will automaticly converting back and forth to Fahrenheit/Celsius.